QUINTUS

 Temperate forests currently absorb almost as much carbon as the emissions from all EU nations.
 While tropical rainforests are, of course, important, mature temperate forests are calculated to be fourfold more efficient at absorbing carbon, and so merit special attention.
 To be able predict how mature temperate forests will respond in the future, it is critical that we determine whether greater carbon dioxide concentrations in the atmosphere will allow mature trees in temperate forest to: 1) take up more nutrients from soils, and/or,2) increase the efficiency with which they use available nutrients to produce new plant tissue.

-Manipulating CO2 for whole stands of mature forest is challenging and expensive, and until now there has been no experiment that would have allowed us to address the uncertainties discussed above.
-All this has changed with the establishment of a new experimental facility in mature oak forest in central England.
-Leveraging a £15m philanthropic gift and an equivalent University of Birmingham investment, a whole-ecosystem free-air carbon dioxide enrichment (FACE) experiment has been set-up, which is successfully forest patches to CO2 concentrations more than one third higher than current levels.
-In the FACE ecosystem, the canopy trees are at least 160 years old and the site has been forested for the last 400 years.
+Manipulating CO2 for whole stands of mature forest is challenging and expensive, and until now there has been no experiment that would have allowed us to address the uncertainties.
+However, with BIFoR FACE, a unique whole-ecosystem, free-air carbon dioxide enrichment (FACE) experiment has been established, successfully exposing forest patches to CO2 concentrations over one third higher than current levels.
+Within this FACE ecosystem, the towering canopy trees have stood for at least 160 years, and the land has been forested for the past 400 years.